Prosecutor calls XXXTentacion’s alleged killers ‘predators’

 “This is who they are.
 This is their real character.
 Killers that within 24 hours after shooting the victim dead and stealing $50,000 from him, this is what they do,” Achille told the jury as she played the video.
 “Look at how happy they look.
 Look at how excited they look.”

-He told jurors they should not believe Newsome is guilty simply because of the video showing him flashing money with the others, arguing he may not have even known where they got it.

-“He did some stupid things — he posed with some money,” Reres said.
-“Guilt by association is not something the law permits.”

-Attorneys for the other two defendants were to give their closing arguments later Tuesday.
+Defense attorneys were to give their closing arguments Tuesday afternoon.
 The trial began a month ago.

 XXXTentacion. whose real name was Jahseh Onfroy, had just left Riva Motorsports in suburban Fort Lauderdale on June 18, 2018, with a friend when his BMW was blocked by an SUV that swerved in front.